 4. Why use the Minnie Van Service versus free Disney Transportation?

 Time and cranky humans.

-Taking the Minnie Van from resort to resort is probably the best use of the service.
+I think taking the Minnie Van from resort to resort is the best use of the service.
 I’d also recommend using the Minnie Van service if you’re super compressed for time.
 If you’ve only got a couple of days at the most magical place on earth, you might not want to spend your time waiting in line for the bus to get you from your resort to the park or from park to park.
 We have used the Minnie Van Service to get from resort to resort and to and from the parks when we didn’t feel like waiting in the bus line.

 The Minnie Van service is easy.
 Punch a few buttons on your phone.
 Go to the pickup point.
 Ride in comfort and get to where you’re going while everyone else is still waiting in line.

 We also took the Minnie Van Service from Coronado Springs to the Magic Kingdom on an afternoon where we wanted to maximize our time in the park.
 Yes, it was more expensive but it gave us an extra hour to hit the rides, so it was worth it.

 5. The Minnie Van can replace free Disney transportation if you’re prepared to spend